TheJuki/KFormMaster/docs/element/segmented.md

 ## Drawable Direction
 By default this is DrawableDirection.Top.
 Setting this will change where the drawable is displayed relative to the text.

+!!! info "Center"

+    DrawableDirection.Center will center the drawable.
+This also removes the text.

 ```kotlin
 segmented<ListItem>(1) {
     drawableDirection = FormSegmentedElement.DrawableDirection.Top